Boltzmann machines as thermal models for quantum systems

-In this simple AC circuit, the signal is affected not only by the source (the preparation) but by the receiver (the measuring device).
-Viewed this way, it is very much analogous to the cRBM models discussed here.
-Of course, there is no true backward causation here, because changes made later in the chain take a finite, if miniscule, time to propagate back to the pickup.
+Thus in this simple AC circuit, the signal is affected not only by the source (the preparation) but by the receiver (the measuring device).
+Viewed this way, it is very much analogous to the cRBM models.
+Of course, there is no \emph{true} backward causation here, because changes made later in the chain take a finite, if miniscule, time to propagate back to the pickup.
 But this timescale is irrelevant for understanding the behavior of the system, since the signal of interest consists of oscillations whose period (at minimum $5 * 10^{-5}$ seconds for the highest audible frequency) is several orders of magnitude larger than what one might call the relaxation time of the system as a whole (around $10^{-8}$ seconds).
 In other words, the time it takes for a change at the amplifier input to propagate back to the pickup is 5000 times less than the time of one cycle of the highest audible frequency in the signal.
 Thus it is effectively instantaneous, so that changes made downstream at the cable or amplifier influence the signal upstream in the pickup itself.